Out of the Blue (Debbie Gibson album): Background

-Gibson (who was then 16 years old) wrote all ten songs on this album, which reveals her very early talent for composing.
+A 16-year-old Gibson wrote all ten songs on this album, which reveals her very early talent for composing.
 As executive producer, Douglas Breitbart of Broadbeard Productions, Inc. (whom Gibson's mother had hired as manager five years before), assembled a team of producers from both New York and Florida: Fred Zarr, John Morales, Sergio Munzibai and Lewis A. Martineé.